JornWildt/Mason/Documentation/Mason-draft-2.md

 Now we can add a few links to the issue: a link to the issue itself (a "self" link), a link to the issue's containing project (an "up" link) and a link to the attachment (another "self" link in a different context).

-Links (and other hypermedia elements) are added as object properties in a special "@navigation" element:
+Links (and other hypermedia elements) are added as object properties in a special "@controls" element:

 ```json
 {